evkx/evkx.github.io/content/technology/_index.md

 ## Safety

-Airbags are a critical safety feature in modern vehicles, including electric vehicles (EVs).
-Manufacturers design these safety devices to protect occupants in the event of a collision, reducing the risk of severe injury or death.
-With the growing popularity of EVs, it’s essential to understand the different types of airbags available, their locations, and how they work.
-In this extensive article, we will explore the different types of airbags used in EVs, their placement within the vehicle, and the benefits of their locations.
-We will also examine the role of airbags in improving overall vehicle safety and reducing the severity of injuries in the event of an accident.
+Airbags are a crucial safety feature in modern vehicles, including electric vehicles (EVs).
+These devices are designed to protect occupants during collisions, significantly reducing the risk of severe injury or death.
+As EVs become more popular, understanding the different types of airbags, their locations, and their functions is essential.

+This article provides an in-depth look at the various types of airbags used in EVs, their placement within the vehicle, and the benefits of their specific locations.
+We will also explore how airbags contribute to overall vehicle safety and their effectiveness in minimizing injury severity during accidents.

 <a href="safety/" class="btn btn-outline-primary" role="button">Read our safety technology article.</a>